idiocc/http/README.md

 }
 ```
 </td></tr>
-<tr><td>The <em>CookieTester</em> class allows to add the assertions to the tester.
-To help write assertions, the <code>this.context</code> type need to be updated to the <code>/** @type {import('./Context').default} */ this.context = null</code> in the constructor.
+<tr><td>The <em>CookiesTester</em> class allows to add the assertions to the tester.
+To help write assertions, the <code>this.context</code> type need to be updated to the <code>/** @type {import('.').default} */ this.context = null</code> in the constructor.
 Each assertion is documented with standard JSDoc.
 The assertion method might want to create an <code>erotic</code> object at first, to remember the point of entry to the function, so that the assertion will fail with an error whose stack consists of a single line where the assertion is called.
 This <code>e</code> object will have to be passed as the second argument to the <code>this._addLink</code> method.
 The assertion logic, either sync or async must be implemented withing the callback passed to the <code>this_addLink</code> method that will update the chain and execute the assertion in its turn.
 If the assertion explicitly returns <code>false</code>, no other assertions in the chain will be called.</td></tr>
 <tr><td>

 <a href="example/test/spec/cookie/default.js">
   <img src="aty/jsdoc.gif" alt="Writing JSDoc Enabled Assertions">
 </a>
 </td></tr>
-<tr><td>Now the <em>CookieTester</em> methods which are used in tests, will come up with JSDoc documentation.
+<tr><td>Now the <em>CookiesTester</em> methods which are used in tests, will come up with JSDoc documentation.
 The context must be imported as usual from the <code>context</code> directory, and set up on test suites in the <code>context</code> property.
 If there are multiple test suites in a file, the <code>export const context = CookieContext</code> would also work without having to specify the context on each individual test suite.
 The JSDoc enabling line, <code>/** type {Object<string, (h: CookieContext)} */</code> still needs to be present.</td></tr>
 <tr><td>

 ```